simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 11th in the morning, we continued our journey.
 The entire time, we passed through Chinese settlements.
 We had lunch at Dan-Lolo.
 In the evening, continuing on, we passed through the Chinese town of Jin-Taizhi.
 There is a customs checkpoint here where all belongings are inspected.
 If goods or tea are found, they are confiscated.
 Moving on, we spent the night near Chinese houses in Yo-Yongzhu.

 On the 12th in the morning, we set out and passed the small Chinese town of Linshuo, where we had lunch on the riverbank.
-In the evening, we continued on and arrived in the city of Shizhu.
+In the evening, we continued on and arrived in the city of Shitszu.
 We stayed at an inn called a "dian".

 133